IRCAD-IHU/sight-doc/Tutorials/src/TutoQml.rst

     }

 To be used as a services, the AppManager must be notified that the service is created.
-We usualy add a signal in the qml file to notify the service creation like:
+We usually add a signal in the qml file to notify the service creation like:

 .. code-block:: qml